 Also in order to improve the Ethical Management, Voltronic Power according to the resolution of the board of directors, in November 2015 establishing Ethical Management Task Force and was upgraded as Ethical Management Committee in December 2017, under the board of directors, is responsible for adopting and supervising the implementation of Ethical Management policy and prevention programs, and regularly report the relevant necessary matters to board of directors.
+In addition, in order to implement Corporate Governance and Sustainable Development, establishing Corporate Governance Committee in December 2017 and renamed as Corporate Governance and Sustainability Committee in 2019, under the board of directors, is responsible for the related matters of sustainable development (including environmental issues, social responsibility and corporate governance), and consists of three independent directors (non-executive directors to promote corporate governance and sustainable development), and regularly report the relevant necessary matters to board of directors.

-In addition, in order to implement Corporate Governance, establishing Corporate Governance Committee in December 2017, under the board of directors, is responsible for corporate governance related affairs (including but not limited to providing the materials required by the director in the course of performing his/her duties, handling the matters related to the meeting of the board of directors and the shareholders' meeting in accordance with laws, dealing with the company registration and alteration registration, preparing also performing public announcement and registration the annual report, recording the minutes of the meeting of the board of directors and of the shareholders' meeting, performing registration and public announcement of the shares holding or holding change by insiders, performing public announcement and registration the financial information, performing public announcement the material information, handling the matters related to the Corporate Governance Evaluation.), which is directly supervised by the chairman (who is the executive director with responsibility for corporate governance), and regularly report the relevant necessary matters to board of directors.
+In November 2019, set up the corporate governance unit, and Chen Yiru was appointed as the manager of corporate governance by the board of directors to be responsible for corporate governance related affairs (including but not limited to providing the materials required by the director in the course of performing his/her duties, handling the matters related to the meeting of the board of directors and the shareholders' meeting in accordance with laws, dealing with the company registration and alteration registration, preparing also performing public announcement and registration the annual report, recording the minutes of the meeting of the board of directors and of the shareholders' meeting, performing registration and public announcement of the shares holding or holding change by insiders, performing public announcement and registration the financial information, performing public announcement the material information, handling the matters related to the Corporate Governance Evaluation.).